mathieu-gouleau/BirdsHome/README.md

 Then if you want to install on an android device you gonna need to change severals things it's very important if you want it to work :

-1)GO to the "Client" folder, then in the "src" folder", then in the "app" folder, then in the "service" folder and then open with your editor the "data.service.ts" file.
+1)download the "server" folder on your machine from github, GO to the "Client" folder, then in the "src" folder", then in the "app" folder, then in the "service" folder and then open with your editor the "data.service.ts" file.
 Path: "Client\src\app\service"
 ==>  in the function "getDatafromBirdHouse()' write  yout ip adress where i wrote "PUT YOUT IP ADRESS".
 ex: " return this.httpclient.get("http://192.167.6.64:5000/get",httpOptions) "